VegaDeftwing/OpGuidesHugoSrc/content/Music/m9-musichard.md

 A few more notes:

 I want to point out that there is a valid concern that your ADCs and DACs are of decent quality.
-Some people are crazy about this and want to spend thousands of dollars on brand name ADCs and DACs, but honestly I've found that it's more just a matter of 'is it good enough' is really just the bar to hit, as long as it's not causing a ludicrious amount of noise and can capture enough of the dynamic range (difference between playing softly and loud) of your instrument you're good to go.
-In my experiance, USB powered devices tend to have the worst time with noise, as the power going in is so 'dirty' that the DAC/ADC ends up putting this noise into the signal.
+Some people are crazy about this and want to spend thousands of dollars on brand name ADCs and DACs, but honestly I've found that it's more just a matter of 'is it good enough' is really just the bar to hit, as long as it's not causing a ludicrous amount of noise and can capture enough of the dynamic range (difference between playing softly and loud) of your instrument you're good to go.
+In my experience, USB powered devices tend to have the worst time with noise, as the power going in is so 'dirty' that the DAC/ADC ends up putting this noise into the signal.
 A lot of equipment will discuss this in regard to the **S**ignal to **N**oise **R**atio (SNR).

 Some people get crazy about sample rate.
 For a *final recording* there is **absolutely no reason** to exceed 24bit/48khz audio.
 Even that is really overkill.
 On the other hand, *during recording* there can be rather significantly audible differences in oversampled (that is 80khz+) audio, as the virtual instruments have more headroom to work with to avoid a side effect of digital audio called aliasing.
 You can learn more about this in {{< best >}}[Samplerates: the higher the better, right?](https://www.youtube.com/watch?v=-jCwIsT0X8M) from FabFilter on YouTube. {{< /best >}}